suragch/learndart.dev/source/server/deploy-dart-server-to-vps/index.md

 ls
 ```

+### Setting up Docker on the server

 Next you need to install Docker on the server.
 The following directions come from the [Docker docs](https://docs.docker.com/engine/install/ubuntu/).
 You can also check out the [DigitalOcean guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) for help.

 First uninstall any old versions of Docker: